mnylc/mnylc.github.io/_posts/jobs/2017-03-16-DIGITAL-TECHNOLOGIES-LIBRARIAN-VASSAR-COLLEGE.markdown

 layout: post
 title:  "Digital Technologies Librarian - Vassar College"
 date:   2017-03-16
 excerpt: "The Vassar College Libraries seek a dynamic, collaborative, and innovative library professional for the position of Digital Technologies Librarian.
 The incumbent will work alongside faculty members, students, librarians, and IT colleagues across campus and within open-source communities on projects that advance research, teaching, and learning.
-This position is an excellent opportunity to work within a team to develop and maintain tools, systems, and applications that enhance scholars’ ability to pursue new avenues for learning and research using the Library’s resources and expertise.
-The incumbent will also help to implement systems and services that bring library resources to our faculty and student scholars in innovative ways.

-Our team is the Digital Scholarship and Technology Services department.
-We provide digital scholarship, digital library, repository, and technology services to the Libraries and the College.
-We work closely with other IT and academic computing groups on campus, and we strive to provide excellent digital services and collections to the Vassar community and beyond.
-Our goal is to create the best digital scholarship opportunities possible for our liberal arts college.
-We provide a congenial environment, interesting projects, and support for professional development and training."
+This position is an excellent..."
 tag: job
 ---